radin-lawrence/multitier-ipgeolocation-caching-docker-compose/README.md

 volumes:
   mycert-auth:
 ```

-Create the containers with docker-compose up and the -d flag, the site will load with out ssl
+Create the containers with docker-compose up and the -d flag, the site will load with out ssl.

 ```bash
 docker-compose up -d
 ```